ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 #### Tuning Process

 We first trained our model on a 20,000 subset of the training data with a train validation splitting ratio of 0.2.
 The small number of tweets let us make quick updates of the hyperparameters with short iterations.
 We apply orthogonal principle to our tuning procedure.
 Eventually, the maximum size of vocabulary was set as 20,000.
 The batch size was set to be 256.
 The maximum length of a sentence padding is 40.
 We applied a customized exponential learning rate decay which is constant in the initial 2 epochs and exponentially decays afterwards.
 The start learning rate is set to be 0.0018.
 We then trained our model on the full 1.6 million tweets to fine tuned the start learning rate and make appropriate adjustments to the epoch numbers.
+A 0.0125 train-validation split is applied to make the model validate its training on about 20,000 tweets after each epoch.

 #### Result

+The model was trained for 8 epochs.
+The validation loss reached the minimum at around 0.40 in the 5th epoch, and the validation accuracy started to fluctuate around 82% after the 3rd epoch.

 <p align="center">
   <img src="https://github.com/miles-zijingwu/COVID-19_Twitter_Sentiment_Analysis/blob/master/Image/BiLSTM/NN_loss_fx_acc.png" width="500">